-The Top 5 Best Android Personal Finance Apps to Save you Money
+The Top 5 Best Android Personal Finance Apps (& they are Free)

 By far the most heavily used personal finance smartphone app is the Mint.com mobile app.
 Also available for iPhones, this free-to-use application syncs with your mint.com account.
 With real time access to all of your financial account information in one place, it can prove very useful for on-the-spot budgeting decision making, date of purchase lookup, and alerts to pay your bills on time.

-Simply start the App, and Gas Finder will geo-locate you and sync up with a database that will spit out the gas prices of local gas stations.
-Select the one you like and use your phone as a GPS to be directed to the station.
+Simply start Gas Buddy, and the app will geo-locate you and sync up with a database that will spit out the gas prices of local gas stations.
+Select the one you like and use your phone as a GPS navigation to be directed to the station.
 This app is especially handy when you don’t know where the next gas station is when traveling and trying to decide whether you should get off on this exit, or wait for the next.

-ShopSavvy was the first bar code scanning app for the Android, and remains the most popular app to this day.
+ShopSavvy was the first bar code scanning price comparison app for the Android, and remains one of the most popular such apps to this day.
 You basically hold up a bar code, scan it, and then a list of local and online prices are used for comparison to find out whether or not you are getting a good deal.
-According to ShopSavvy developer Big in Japan, their app is used by more than 5.5 million users around the world providing access to more than 20,000 retailers and 20,0oo,000 products.

 From personal finance news, to real-time stock quotes, to personal portfolio tracking, the Google Finance Android App brings the best of Google Finance to your phone.
 It’s a one stop shop.